sloria/konch/docs/index.rst

     $ pip install -U konch

-Supports Python 3 (tested on 3.6 and 3.7).
+Supports Python>=3.8.
 There are no external dependencies.

 .. note::